AndrewSRea/My_Learning_Port/JavaScript/JS_Building_Blocks/Conditionals/README.md

 <hr>

-**Note**: You can see a more complex version of this with [Mozilla's example](https://github.com/AndrewSRea/My_Learning_Port/blob/main/JavaScript/JS_Building_Blocks/Conditionals/allowance-updater.html).
+**Note**: You can see a more complex version of this in my accompanying [allowance-updater.html](https://github.com/AndrewSRea/My_Learning_Port/blob/main/JavaScript/JS_Building_Blocks/Conditionals/allowance-updater.html) file.

 <hr>